-As a parent, there are some simple strategy you can use to help your child swallow the food they’re keeping in their mouth for a long time:
+As a parent, there are some simple strategies you can use to help your child swallow the food they’re keeping in their mouth for a long time:

 If you’re feeding a baby or young toddler, only give them a few pieces of food at a time so that it’s easy to manage.
 For older kids, also try to keep the serving size smaller, and either cut food into smaller pieces or help them to do so.
 The less food they have to chew and swallow will decrease the chance that it gets pocketed.

 A powerful strategy is to teach your child to take a sip of water as soon as they seem to be done chewing or after a few seconds.
 Depending on their age, you can tell them that taking a drink helps get the food down to their belly.
 Demonstrate for them, if they don’t understand or follow your directions.

 Before your child takes a drink, pocket some food in your mouth, in a similar spot to where they’re holding the food.
 Step by step, tell them how you’re getting the food out of your mouth.
 That might look a little something like this, tell your child, “Move your tongue over to the food and scoop it out like a shovel.
 Now, put it on top of your tongue.
 Take a drink and swallow the food down with your water.”